barriosjorge/gmt_docs/src/software_development/isample_example.rst

   Fieldbus definitions for the isample control package.

 isample_ctrl_pkg/isample_ctrl_pkg.coffee
-  Lists the connectors between components.
+  Describes the control package and lists the connectors between components of the package.

 isample_ctrl_pkg/isample_ctrl_super.coffee
   Definition of the *Control Supervisor* component.
 State variables, input and output ports are specified here.
 A single instance called **isample_ctrl_super** will be created.